 The UK emissions of halocarbons and sulphur hexafluoride were based on estimates from a model prepared initially by Enviros March (1999).
-This model has now been updated by AEAT (Haydock et al, 2003).
+This model has now been updated by AEAT (Haydock et al, 2003), with further updates at UK level for the refrigeration sectors during 2008-9 (Personal Communication: MacCarthy, 2010).
 For some sources, the emission is equal to the consumption of fluid (e.g. aerosols).
 For other sources the emissions occur during product manufacture, leakage during product lifetime, and at product disposal (e.g. refrigerators).
 In these cases emissions are estimated from a time dependent model of the bank of fluid held in products, accounting for unit production and disposal.